antvis/AVA/README.md

 </div>
 <br>

 We welcome all contributions.
-Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) first.
+Please read our [Contributing Guide](./CONTRIBUTING.md) first.
 You can submit any ideas as [pull requests](https://github.com/antvis/AVA/pulls) or as [GitHub issues](https://github.com/antvis/AVA/issues).
 Let's build a better AVA together.

 ## Links